Szymok/blockchain-network/README.md

 FLASK_APP=blockchain.py flask run --port 4001
 ```

-If you want to user other port just run with other number
+If you want to user other port just run with other number at the end.

 Program will be running on port 4001.
 Now run line in your browser: